 This Tuesday was the hardest and darkest day of our lives.
 Jacob and I held each other in tears worried for our baby girl; asking God to grant her strength and health.

 Wednesday, September 21

 Our third wedding anniversary.
 Still pregnant.
 Feeling a little better after a good night’s rest and news that the ultrasound images at 24 weeks showed no hernia, which meant it happened in the second half of the pregnancy, giving her lungs time to develop before the intestines leaked up into her chest cavity.

 We got the go-ahead to be induced and I got my first dose of Cytotec (cervix was holding baby girl in — no dilation or effacement).
 Jacob and I nixed the hospital food and splurged on Noodles & Company for our anniversary meal because I knew I needed fuel for labor.
 At this point, Aubrey, our doula, was with us with the intention of stopping by and then getting a place to stay overnight until I went into labor.
 Contractions started but they were not intense.

 Four hours had passed and I’m 1 cm dilated 😐 so another round of Cytotec.
 Now things get into motion.
 Contractions came hard and fast and within a couple of hours, they were 4-5 minutes apart.
-During the contractions, baby girl was not doing well.
+During the contractions, Olivia was not doing well.
 With each contraction, her heart rate would drop and I would have to roll to the other side for it to go back up.
 I did this for about an hour or so and then we made the decision for a c-section.
 We could have kept going but with the possibility of an emergency c-section, in which case Jacob and Aubrey would not be allowed in the O.R. with me and I needed them.

 I am the most terrified I have ever been in my life while in labor contractions.
 The thought of being cut open was something I could never digest well but I knew I had to do it for our baby.
 I had the shakes so bad I don’t think I could hold still for a second.